brikis98/yevgeniy-brikman-homepage/_posts/2014-06-01-founders-at-work.md

 2. **Long hours are often required.** You *can* get more done with crazy hours and virtually all successful startups require them.

-3. **VC funding is a double-edged sword.** VC funding seemed to be an ingredient in the success if most startups, but was often a double edged sword, causing problems later on.
+3. **VC funding is a double-edged sword.** VC funding seemed to be an ingredient in the success if most startups, but was often a double-edged sword, causing problems later on.

 ## Quotes